-Issue Action Accounting policies The Committee reviewed and discussed the significant accounting policies with management and the external auditor and reached the conclusion that each policy was appropriate to the Group. • IFRS 15 Revenue from Customers restatement The Committee reviewed its offering and performance obligations under the terms of recurring license fee contracts and also sought independent advice.
-The conclusion reached is that in the context of IFRS 15 the correct approach for the recognition of revenue is on an over time basis with 2019 comparative results restated in accordance.
-(Refer to Note 28 for further detail).
-Adopting IFRS 16 Accounting for leases The Committee elected to adopt IFRS 16 using the modified retrospective approach with the effect of applying this standard at the date of initial recognition of 1 July 2019 (Refer to Note 17 for further detail).
+Issue Action Accounting policies The Committee reviewed and discussed the significant accounting policies with management and the external auditor and reached the conclusion that each policy was appropriate to the Group.
 Going concern review The Committee considered the ability of the Group to operate as a Going Concern considering cash flow forecast for the next 12 months and milestone achievements.
 It was determined by the Committee that it was reasonable to expect that the Group has or will have sufficient funds for the next 12 months and that it was appropriate for the Financial Statements to be prepared on a going concern basis.